giuntoli-group/nmm-week5/README.md

 # nmm-week5

 What is a particle?
 In celebration of spherical cows, this week introduces Coarse-Grained MD, where the beads of the simulation do not necessarily correspond to individual atoms.
 These models lose predictive power but gain tremendous flexibility.
-In this week's assignment you will focus on separate particles with complex interatomic interactions, able to represent many materials from Quantum Dots to Yogurt!
+In this week's assignment you will focus on separate particles with complex interatomic interactions, able to represent any colloidal material from Quantum Dots to Yogurt!

 ## Assignment 1